How Does a Wrongful Death Lawsuit Work?

 Our client was tragically shot and killed while living in her rented trailer park home.
 Our team’s investigation revealed that the owner failed to properly address a significant violent crime problem on the premises.

-Joseph Osborne Secures Multi-Million Dollar Settlement Trasylol Settlement With Bayer Pharmaceuticals for $9.475 Million
+Joseph Osborne Secures Multi-Million Dollar Settlement With Bayer Pharmaceuticals for $9.475 Million

-Joseph A. Osborne was appointed to the Plaintiffs Steering Committee for the Trasylol Multidistrict Litigation.
-Trasylol is a drug used to limit bleeding during heart surgery and marketed by Bayer Pharmaceuticals.
+Joseph A. Osborne was appointed to the Plaintiffs Steering Committee for the Multidistrict Litigation.
+This drug is used to limit bleeding during heart surgery and marketed by Bayer Pharmaceuticals.

-In a two-year period, Trasylol caused approximately 22,000 deaths and numerous catastrophic injuries.
-Through aggressive advocacy and unparalleled dedication to his clients, Joseph was pleased to announce a settlement of $9.475 million with Bayer to resolve its Trasylol claim.
+In a two-year period, it hascaused approximately 22,000 deaths and numerous catastrophic injuries.
+Through aggressive advocacy and unparalleled dedication to his clients, Joseph was pleased to announce a settlement of $9.475 million with Bayer to resolve its claim.